Sunday, November 29, 2020

 I might have been the one to gently push them to expand their culinary horizons, but the real catalyst for better restaurant experiences was Katie's mom, Lynn.
 She became enamored with food and restaurant programs on TV.
 As Netflix became more popular in the later years of the last decade, she became entranced by immersing herself in Chef's Table, The Great British Baking Show, Salt Fat Acid Heat, Ugly Delicious, and others.

-Seeing these shows and the creativity that the chefs possessed got her to expand her restaurant repertoire by trying new places she read about in magazines, newspapers, and of course her son in law's fantastic restaurant blog.
-When I mentioned Porch and Swing as a possible dining option for a long-overdue meet up with her and her cantankerous husband Dennis, she could not say yes quickly enough.
+Seeing these shows and the creativity that the chefs possessed got her to expand her restaurant repertoire by trying new places she read about in magazines, newspapers, and, of course, her son-in-law's fantastic restaurant blog.
+When I mentioned Porch and Swing as a possible dining option for a long-overdue meet-up with her and her cantankerous husband, Dennis, she could not say yes quickly enough.

 For more information about Porch and Swing, head to their website here: https://www.porchandswing.com/